-32 Subsequent events
+33 Subsequent events

 Events subsequent to the reporting date are reflected in the financial statements only to the extent that they relate to the year under consideration and the effect is material.
-There were no subsequent events at the reporting date and at 31 December 2019.
+There were no subsequent events after the reporting date of at 31 December 2020.

-ZENITH BANK (GHANA) LIMITED Annual report For the year ended 31 December 2018
+ZENITH BANK (GHANA) LIMITED Annual report For the year ended 31 December 2020